ScienceOfComputerProgramming/SCICO-D-20-00070/INSTALL.md

      [here](https://modwsgi.readthedocs.io/en/develop/user-guides/quick-configuration-guide.html) and for nginx
       [here](https://uwsgi-docs.readthedocs.io/en/latest/Nginx.html).
 3. Make sure that the web server process has read/write permissions for the `~/gitlab_sites` directory.
-4. Launch the application and then go to the configuration page `https://hostname/configure.
+4. Launch the application and then go to the configuration page `https://hostname/configure` and follow the instructions there.